IyesGames/minewars/doc/src/overview.md

 or perform offensive attacks.

-A good MineWars player knows how to strategically build their empire: manage their economy and build infrastructure to set themselves up for success.
+A good MineWars player knows how to strategically build their empire: manage their economy and build structures to set themselves up for success.
 They can make good use of the map's varied geography.
 They can also out-Minesweeper their opponents in the raw fight for territory.